Coffee's Short and Long Term Cognitive Benefits

 Key Takeaways

-• Moderate caffeine intake (40-300 mg) reliably improves attention, alertness, and reaction time by an average of 11%
+• Moderate caffeine intake (40-300 mg) reliably improves attention and alertness, and speeds reaction time, especially when you are tired

-• A single 200 mg dose of caffeine after learning enhances memory consolidation for up to 24 hours
+• In a Johns Hopkins study, a single 200 mg dose of caffeine after learning enhanced memory consolidation 24 hours later

-• Regular coffee consumption (2-3 cups daily) is associated with a 27% lower risk of cognitive disorders
+• In a large meta-analysis (389,505 participants), regular coffee drinkers had about a 27% lower risk of cognitive disorders

 Short-Term Cognitive Enhancements: Your Brain on Coffee